jlpteaching/ECS201A/hw5/hw5.rst

 Given Files
 ~~~~~~~~~~~

-You were provided with some files.
-These files include:
+The repository you cloned includes a few folders.
+The ``src`` directory contains the files that you will be modifying:

 - the main program, ``reversi.c``.
+- the file where you will put your optimized players, ``reversi-good-ai.c``.

+Other files to note include:

 - a human player, ``reversi-human.c``.
 - a simple AI to play against, ``reversi-simple-ai.c``.
-- the file where you will put your optimized player, ``reversi-good-ai.c``.

 The simple AI chooses a random move from all of the available moves.
 It is included to test your good AI against.